-- All students and staff at Playford Primary School will wear a school hat when outside. - Students participating in water activities (swimming, aquatics) must wear a T-Shirt - ng in imming, r a - Students must wear sun smart clothing on casual clothes days. - Students who do not wear a school hat during recess and lunch times will be required to play in a shaded area of the yard. - Students who do not wear a school hat during sport lessons and/or any outdoor activities, will be required to sit in a shaded area and not participate. - For Work, Health and Safety and role modelling, when the UV is 3 and above, staff are required to practice SunSmart behaviours. - Teachers will use shady areas and indoor venues whenever possible.
+- All students and staff at Playford Primary School will wear a school hat when outside. - Students participating in water activities (swimming, aquatics) must wear a T-Shirt.

+- Students must wear sun smart clothing on casual clothes days. - Students who do not wear a school hat during recess and lunch times will be required to play in a shaded area of the yard. - Students who do not wear a school hat during sport lessons and/or any outdoor activities, will be required to sit in a shaded area and not participate. - For Work, Health and Safety and role modelling, when the UV is 3 and above, staff are required to practice Sun Smart behaviours. - Teachers will use shady areas and indoor venues whenever possible.

-SunSmart Policy (continued)
+Sun Smart Policy (continued)